 When I was 16 I set many goals, and I just wanted to accomplish all of them, Sometimes it was so tiring, but whenever I used to see my mother’s smiling face, it was always so relaxing and encouraging because her smile always reminded me to accomplish my goals.
 That year was so depressing for me that all I needed was the best counsel all the time.
 My mother’s words were always inspiring me.
 I always knew that my mother is my real life hero.

 The first time when I saw my mother as my personal hero was on 1st August 2009.
-Everyone was running here and there to save their own lives because Extremists wanted to burn everything.
+Everyone was running here and there to save their own lives because extremists wanted to burn everything.
 They did burn some houses before that, and now they were coming to burn our house too, but my mother held my hand, carried me, and brought me out of that danger.
 It was feeling like that was the last day of my life, but my mother (my hero) rescued me.
 When we reached a safe spot she took care of me there, too.
 Then for a few months life became harder because it was getting cold and we were living in a tent because our home was burnt.
 We had limited resources to warm up so my mother always used to give her blanket to my brother and me, so we can sleep comfortably.
 She did a lot for the family.

 My mother has been through many challenges in her life.
-The time other I saw my mother as a hero was November 14, 2013.
+The other time I saw my mother as a hero was November 14, 2013.
 My father was caught by the Thai Immigration and was put into the Immigration Detention Center.
 My mother was sad, but how she reacted to this situation inspired me much farther, that if right now anything worse happens to me I know how to react and do the right thing even if my mother is not there with me.
 The way she reacted was, she was very sad, she even cried, but she took care of us, took care of every responsibility on herself.
 She never missed a chance of supporting our family.
 Until now without my father, my mother has never left us alone.
 She is always at our Parent/Teacher Meetings, our school plays, and our award ceremonies.

 There were times when my mother was not able to decide what to do, but she taught my brother and me to trust God.
 Life is never easy, but she also reminds us that, “Nothing is hard until you make it hard for yourself!”
 I am inspired by every word which my mother says!